-In March 2006, we announced an agreement in principle with Mr. Haines to extend the term of his employment letter for an additional two years.
-At that time, we did not have an agreement with Mr. Haines about the compensation he would be paid during the extended term.
-In August 2006, the Committee met to consider the compensation to be paid to Mr. Haines during the extended term.
-The Committee reviewed market information prepared by Towers Perrin based on the Towers Perrin Database showing chief executive officer base salary, total cash compensation and annual total compensation at the market median and at the 25th and 75th percentiles of the market median.
-The Committee also reviewed market information obtained from Towers Perrin for the Compensation Peer Group showing base salary, total cash compensation and annual total compensation at the market median for the chief executive officer position.
+Changes to Named Executive Officer Compensation in 2007 and 2008 paid to Mr. Moore when he assumed his new responsibilities.
+The Committee reviewed market information prepared by Towers Perrin based on the 2007 Towers Perrin Database showing chief executive officer base salary, total cash compensation and annual total compensation at the market median and at the 25th and 75th percentiles of the market median.
+The Committee also reviewed market information obtained from Towers Perrin for the June 2004 Compensation Peer Group showing base salary, total cash compensation and annual total compensation at the market median for the chief executive officer position.